duraki/notes/content/posts/bmwe34/clusters/tachospeed_kmh/control_kmh_gauge.md

 url: /bmw/clusters/vehicle-speed
 ---

+### Controlling KM/H Vehicle Speed on Instrument Cluster

 The vehicle speed indicates how fast does a vehicle travel, with `km/h` (EUR) designation labels.
 It's possible to wire the instrument cluster interface pinouts against the Arduino PWM GPIOs and manipulate the signal of the tachometer (km/h) needle on the cluster itself.
 To do so, you will need to wire up the cluster mandatory pins as explained in [BMW E34 Cluster Wiring Diagram](/e34-cluster-wiring-diagram), and attach Arduino Uno R3 to the Host OS with the following firmware:

 ```
 /**
  * Controling KMH needle on BMW E34 Instrument Cluster via PWM
  * based on Arduino Uno R3 board.
 The firmware below should be
  * uploaded and wires as per the diagram.
  *
  * Author: H. Duraki <h@durakiconsulting.com>